OpenCTI-Platform/docs/docs/administration/retentions.md

 # Retention policies

 Retention rules serve the purpose of establishing data retention times, specifying when data should be automatically deleted from the platform.
 Users can define filters to target specific objects.
-Any object meeting these criteria that haven't been updated within the designated time frame will be deleted.
+Any object meeting these criteria that haven't been updated within the designated time frame will be permanently deleted.

 ## Configuration